lwhitelock/ITGlue-Hudu-Migration/README.md

 ### B. Migrate as normal, then after completed, migrate assets from one layout to another

+To migrate assets to a different layout after your ITGlue migration completes, you can simply run this post-run script,

+. .\Move-AssetsToNewLayout
+You'll be prompted for a source layout to get assets from and a target/destination layout.
+For the standalone script, above, a template, named mapping.ps1 will be generated.
+You'll also see a 'sourcefields.json' file which is for reference.

+Using the labels in the 'sourcefields.json', you'll fill out the from='label' fields in mapping.ps1

+Just about any source field_type can be mapped to a richtext field or a text field.
+Just be sure to enable HTML-stripping when targeting a text field with richtext data.

+You can also add multiple source field labls to the SMOOSHLABELS array, which will combine data from said fields into a richtext field or a text field.

+For filling out locationdata fields, just be sure to fill those out as if they were their own fields, even though they are themselves a singular field.

 # Please Read!
 We use the Magick.NET libraries that you can find here https://github.com/dlemstra/Magick.NET/ for image type validation and metadata building.